-- multiply multi-digit numbers up to 4 digits by a two-digit whole number using a written method of multiplication. - divide numbers up to 4 digits by a two-digit whole number using a written method of division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context - perform mental calculations, including with mixed operations and large numbers - identify common factors, common multiples and prime numbers - use their knowledge of the order of operations to carry out calculations involving the four operations - solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why.
+multiply multi-digit numbers up to 4 digits by a two-digit whole number using a written method of multiplication. divide numbers up to 4 digits by a two-digit whole number using a written method of division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context - perform mental calculations, including with mixed operations and large numbers - identify common factors, common multiples and prime numbers - use their knowledge of the order of operations to carry out calculations involving the four operations - solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to Method 2 - Division using number bonds.

+use and why.
+Key Vocabulary

 Divide, divided by, divided into, divisible by, remainder, factor, quotient, inverse, decimal place, units, tenths, hundredths, formal written methods

 Method 1 - Division using bar models.